Wildlife

 Thornscrub Hook-nosed Snake, Gyalopion quadrangulare.
 Photo: mar_y_sierra_silvestre, iNaturalist, CC0.

-The Thornscrub Hook-nosed Snake (Gyalopion quadrangulare) is a nonvenomous hook-nosed desert snake.
-In Arizona, it is restricted to a small portion of Santa Cruz County near the Mexican border.
-Adults are small, reaching up to 300 mm (12″) in total length.
+Thornscrub Hook-nosed Snake (Gyalopion quadrangulare) is a tiny hook-nosed snake restricted here to a small part of Santa Cruz County near the Mexican border.
+Adults reach up to 300 mm (12″).

 Key detailWhat to look for